MoiKeyboard/moi-bkr/config/README.md

    - Decrypted values are never committed to version control
    - Each environment's secrets are encrypted with the same age key for consistency
    - **Note**: Temporary files are created in `/tmp` and automatically cleaned up

+### Environment File Merging Behavior

+The system uses different merging strategies for different files:

+1. **Base Environment (`base.env`)**
+   - Uses `--preserve-existing` flag
+   - Keeps all existing keys even if removed from source
+   - Useful for maintaining manual additions to base template
+   - Example use case: Adding development-only secrets to base template

+2. **Environment-Specific Files (`environments/[env].env`)**
+   - Does not use `--preserve-existing` flag
+   - Strictly follows source template
+   - Removes keys not present in source
+   - Ensures consistency with base template
+   - Example use case: Production environment with strict security requirements